huhwt/huhwt-xtv/README.md

 The 'Interactive Treev' diagram in Webtrees is a great tool for displaying relationships around a person at a glance.

+It can be accessed from the 'Tabs' of the 'Individual page' as well as via the general 'Genealogy' sub-hierarchy 'Charts'.

 When using it, however, it is sometimes irritating that you don't know exactly whether the tree is now complete and it would also be nice to have an overview of which and how many people are actually in the diagram.
 The screen also only ever shows part of the overall tree and you don't know exactly where in the tree the current section is actually located.
 If a person has several relationships, no differentiation is made between them.
 If persons appear several times in different places in the tree - implex - this situation cannot be recognized directly.

 This is where the expansion comes in: